puutaro/CommandClick/README.md

 Pros
 ----
-- Web brawser powerd by Javascript.
+- Web browser powerd by javascript and shellscript(termux)
 - Javascript engine.
 - Easily turn javascript and shellscript into a GUI application in android.
 - Versatile usage for Terminal, Chrome, OS setting, etc.